MBBS in Georgia 2026–27

 Safety - One of Europe's Safest Cities

-Georgia ranks 85th on the Global Peace Index.
+Georgia ranks 94th of 163 on the Global Peace Index 2026.
 Tbilisi's streets are well-lit and policed.
 The country has an extremely low violent crime rate.
 Indian students report feeling safe walking in the city at all hours.

 Transport - Metro, Bus & Ride Apps